-Setting up a family trust is a great way to optimise your tax position and share assets and distributions with family members, so How to set up a family trust?
+Setting up a family trust is a great way to optimise your tax position and share assets and distributions with family members.
 In saying that, it is important that you get the right advice before setting up your family trust.
+We’ll break down what you need to know to you know how to set up a family trust.

 This is a complete guide to starting a family trust in Australia.
 If you have any questions along the way you can contact us at any time.